audreytobes/audreytobes/README.md

 </a>

-I am a junior in undergraduate with a profound interest in technology and a dedication to solving complex problems.
+I am a junior in undergraduate studies with a profound interest in technology and a dedication to solving complex problems.
 I am eager to start my career in cybersecurity.

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to become a penetration tester.
-I am currently working on finishing my B.S. in Computer Science (minors in Cybersecurity and Game Development), working with HacktheBox and TryHackMe to refine and gain skills in cybersecurity, and working on a research project for NASA, the topic is <i>Securing Artificial Intelligence in Space Exploration and Research</i>.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to work in the DFIR or SOC analyst fields.
+I am currently working on finishing my B.S. in Computer Science (minor in Cybersecurity), working with HacktheBox, TryHackMe, and Cisco Networking Academy to refine and gain cybersecurity skills, and working on a research project for NASA, the topic is <i>Securing Artificial Intelligence in Space Exploration and Research</i>.
+I am preparing my studies to get my first certification: CompTIA Network+.

 ## Skills (Work in Progress)